5jt/dyalog-cookbook/manuscript/14_Services.md

    ∆ServiceName←'MyAppService'
    r←0
    :If 0=#.WinSys.IsRunningAsAdmin
-       ⎕←'Sorry, but you need admin rights to run this test suite successfully!'
+       ⎕←'Sorry, but you need admin rights to run this test suite!'
        :Return
    :EndIf
    ∆CreateFolderStructure ⍬